Jump To recipe

 Enjoy this dish with white rice or pulao.
 You can serve it for either lunch or dinner.

-I am sending this recipe which is a traditional Bengali fish dish as an entry for the FAHC campaign.
-The very well known food blog My Dhaba by VKN has embarked on a group book project 'You Can Cook for FAHC Campaign', as a mission to fight against global poverty.
+'You Can Cook for FAHC Campaign', as a mission to fight against global poverty.
 I am pleased to support this effort and urge all food lovers to contribute.
-Many of you must have already contributed, if not please do, GO HERE and check the details
+Many of you must have already contributed, if not please do, GO

 I do sincerely hope this project is succesful and is able to help in it's own way towards feeding a hungry child.